revaturelabs/interviewquestions/InterviewSpecificQuestions2.0/AWS/RDS.md

 ---

-23. How can you enable encryption for my Amazon RDS database?
+23. How can you enable encryption for an Amazon RDS database?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)